prestonwong7/PacmanGO/README.md

 # PacmanGO
 ARPacman is a new augmented reality game created by a group of 6 developers.
-In this game, there is a 2D and 3D version, both made by Unity and Google Maps API.
+In this game, there is a 2D and 3D version, both made by Unity and Mapbox.
+In this game, you are required to traverse and explore real life world as a pacman in real life.
+Your job is to collect at least 10 pellets.

 ## Goals
 1. Get working with Mapbox